Black Hunters: Plot

-It shows four 21st century treasure seekers who travel in time to the Second World War in Russia. (the former Soviet Union in 1942.)
-They dig near St. Petersburg in search of hidden medals and artifacts of soldiers who fought during the war.
-The chief of the group is Borman (Danila Kozlovsky), who is a former student of the Faculty of History Sergei Filatov.
+Four treasure seekers in the present day dig near St. Petersburg in search of hidden medals and artifacts of soldiers who fought during World War II.
+The chief of the group, Borman (Danila Kozlovsky), is a former student of the Faculty of History Sergei Filatov.
 His assistant is a Rastafarian nicknamed Spirit (Andrei Terentyev).
 Two other members are Chuhat (Dmitry Volkostrelov) and Skull (Vladimir Yaglych).
 Skull is a neo-Nazi and has a stylized tattoo of the swastika on his shoulder.

+When they go for a dive in a lake, they time travel to the Eastern Front in 1942.